Budibase/website/content/blog/updates/2024-01-09-incident/index.md

 {{< figure src="restoration-dance.png" alt="A graph of healthy Chesterfield hosts, showing the total drop from 3 to 0 before rising back up to 3 again" >}}

 By 15:39 UTC we were restored, but running on a single CouchDB node.
 By 15:49 UTC our cluster was fully restored to the 13:33 UTC snapshot and Budibase Cloud was operational again.

+We had one problem that persisted after the recovery.
+Some types of data from our CouchDB cluster get cached in the Budibase app, and during the incident window we had cached some reads from `chesterfield-004` that were empty.
+These cached keys persisted after the cluster had recovered, but we were able to resolve this problem by clearing that part of the cache and allowing it to rebuild from the newly-restored cluster.

 # What we're going to do next